 While I’m marinating and fully submerging my mind during ingestion—EUREKA!
 Ideas start popping like little kernels of popcorn in my head and I rush off to my sketchbook or a computer to get them down before they are lost in the creative abyss.
 Often the best ideas come to me while I’m in the shower, relaxing with the family, or otherwise disengaged.
 If I feel stuck, I find it best to step back for a little while and revisit it a little later with a clearer and uncluttered mind.
 In this stage, I have all the pieces, they just need to put together in a way that is new and fresh.
 One needs to be open to ideas in this stage.
 From this rush of ideas, there are a few golden nuggets that will need to be refined when executed.

 After those few golden nugget ideas have formed, I translate them from a sketch to a more refined digital concept on the computer, where I refine and flush them out, and tweak them, again and again, to make sure they work, filtering out some ideas and letting the créme de la créme concepts rise to the top.
 (See the related post Alpha Hydrox: Logo Development to see this process plays out.)
 During the execution stage, I have some rough draft ideas to present to the client and then we collaborate and hammer out the details.
-At this point, it’s important to get your client’s input to either confirm you are on the right track to move ahead or decide whether or not a different avenue of thought needs to be pursued.
-After this point, you refine the concept and then revise until the client is happy.
+At this point, it’s important I get the client’s input to either confirm I’m on the right track to move ahead or decide whether or not a different avenue of thought needs to be pursued.
+After this point, it’s time to refine the concept and then revise until the client is happy.

 I find that I use this creative process whether I’m tackling a design problem or trying to come up with ideas for how to renovate the bathroom.
 With a little practice, you can apply it to whatever your current predicament is as well.
 You are creative, you just have to unleash it.